PsyTeachR/ug1-practical/docs/appendix-0.md

 * If you do not have R installed, DO NOT try to open it on your computer.
 If you do, it will open in Word, Endnote or similar, and it may corrupt your code.
 Only open the file if you have R and R Studio installed.
 * If you want to double check that this file is definitely the right one to submit for an assignment, you can re-upload it to the server and open it again to make sure it has the answers in it.

 # Installing R

 ## Why should I install R on my computer?

 The R Server is cuts down on a lot of installation problems and it means that you have all the packages and functions you need already installed.
 However, it requires an internet connection to use and additional when it comes time to submit your R assessments, if you don't have R on your computer it means that you won't be able to open the files you download from the server to check they're ok before you submit them.

-It is not necessary to install R on your computer, however, now that we're over the initial anxiety spike of using R for the first time, you may find it helpful.

-There are some great detailed walkthrough videos by [Danielle Narvarro on YouTube](https://www.youtube.com/playlist?list=PLRPB0ZzEYegOZivdelOuEn-R-XUN-DOjd) re: how to install R on various operating systems.
+There are some great detailed walkthrough videos by [Danielle Narvarro on YouTube](https://www.youtube.com/playlist?list=PLRPB0ZzEYegOZivdelOuEn-R-XUN-DOjd) re: how to install R on both Windows and Mac.

 ## Windows